Examples of ASBOs used against those with mental health problems

 Mark Anthony O'Byrne - A 37-year-old with a personality disorder banned from possessing a mobile phone after a string of hoax calls to emergency services (April 2005)

-Margaret Porter - A 50-year-old woman with a paranoid personality disorder served a six year order after she threw three sticks of rhubarb at her brother in the latest instalment of a family feud (March 2005)
+Margaret Porter - A 50-year-old woman with a paranoid personality disorder served a six year order after she threw three sticks of rhubarb at her brother in the latest installment of a family feud (March 2005)